-Targets 2018/19 Target for 2024/25 Description of how each will be measured Journey time available in average journey time Average journey times and journey time variability will be established and monitored for all routes across the county.
+Targets 2018/19 2019/20 Target for 2024/25 Description of how each will be measured Journey time Not available Not available 5% reduction in average journey time within 2 years on routes subject to bus priority measures under Schemes R1-1 and/or R2-1 Average journey times and journey time variability will be established and monitored for all routes across the county.
 This will utilise data from GPS-based AVL systems that are fitted to most operators' buses.
-Reliability (punctuality) 63.0% 1 available 5% improvement over baseline measurement Percentage of services departing between 1 minute early and 5 minutes late Passenger numbers (annual passenger trips) 13.81m 12.73m 2 13.37m 3 Passenger trip numbers will be reported by operators quarterly (and summed to give an annual figure over four quarters) using the exact same methodology as used to report numbers to DfT (as used in Government's annual bus statistics Table BUS0109a).
+Reliability (punctuality) 63.0%3 Not available 5% improvement over baseline measurement Percentage of services departing between 1 minute early and 5 minutes late.
+Passenger numbers (annual passenger trips) 13.81m 12.73m 4 13.37m 5 Passenger trip numbers will be reported by operators quarterly (to give an annual figure over four quarters) using the exact same methodology as used to report numbers to DfT (as used in Government's annual bus statistics Table BUS0109a).
 This will ensure values are comparable with past years.
-Average passenger satisfaction (overall) 4 58.8% 58.0% 61.4% Satisfaction (very or fairly satisfied) with local bus services (overall) will be measured through the annual National Highway and Transportation Survey (NHT).
+Average passenger satisfaction (overall) 6 58.8% 58.0% 61.4% Satisfaction (very or fairly satisfied) with local bus services (overall) will be measured through the annual National Highway and Transportation Survey (NHT).
 Infill surveys will be undertaken for 6-monthly reporting.
-NHT survey is with general public rather than just bus users,
+NHT survey is with the general public rather than just bus users, so includes non or prospective bus users as well - so gives significantly lower numbers than Transport Focus surveys with current bus users.

-1 From national bus statistic BUS 0902 (Non-frequent bus services on time)
+$^{^{\}rm 3}$ From national bus statistic BUS 0902 (Non-frequent bus services on time)

-2 Adjusted from actuals to take March 2020 numbers affected by COVID-19 lockdown
+4 Adjusted from actuals to take March 2020 numbers affected by COVID-19 lockdown

-3 Based on estimated baseline annual figure for 2021-22 of 12.73m passengers (which will be calculated at the end of the year as set out in Section 3).
+5 Based on estimated baseline annual figure for 2021-22 of 12.73m passengers (which will be calculated at the end of the year as set out in Section 3).
 Targets will be adjusted in line with baseline figure at that point.

-4 Based on NHT survey with sample of members of the public rather than just bus passengers.
+$^{^{\}rm 6}$ Based on NHT survey with sample of members of the public rather than just bus passengers.